We are working on behalf of farmers and growers to mitigate the challenges posed by the prolonged period of dry weather.

 Due to the challenging times, the NDG and the NDG sub group have agreed to meet monthly for the foreseeable.
 This will allow continued discussions across organisations and sectors.

 In addition to the NDG, the NFU's water issues group meets regularly to discuss all things water related.
-During these challenging times of prolonged dry weather the group has agreed to meet fortnightly.
 This group consists of regional advisers and sector heads and ensures concerns and actions are collated and fed into conversations with regulators and government and through the NDG meetings.

 It is essential to have a plan in place for if your farm loses access to water.